Best Mechanical Keyboards 2026: Tactile vs. Linear Switches Tested

 Q: What does hot-swappable mean?

-A: Hot-swappable keyboards allow you to change switches without soldering.
-You can pull out switches and replace them with different types, making customization easy.
+A: You can pull out switches and replace them with different types without soldering.
+It makes experimenting with switch types easy.

 Q: Do I need a full-size keyboard?